-Medical benefits: Benefits are provided by state-owned, municipality-owned and private hospitals under contract with the National Health Service.
+Medical benefits: State-owned, municipality-owned, and private hospitals under contract with the National Health Service provide benefits.
 Benefits include ambulance service, general practitioner and specialist care, medicine, hospitalization, maternity care, home health care, dental care for children up to age 18 and for certain persons affected by the Chernobyl disaster, and cochlear implants for children, according to a schedule in law.

-Cost sharing: For outpatient care in clinics, the insured pays $\notin 1.42$ for a general practitioner visit; $\notin 4.27$ for a specialist; and from $\notin 7.11$ to $\notin 9.96$ for various treatments and from $\notin 1.42$ to $\notin 9.96$ for diagnostic examinations.
+Cost sharing: For outpatient care in clinics, the insured pays €1.42 for a general practitioner visit; €4.27 for a specialist; from €7.11 to €13.52 for various treatments; and from €1.42 to €35.57 for diagnostic examinations.
 Rates vary for a home visit by a general practitioner.